How to Start An Online Boutique – A necessity for established boutiques & a good place to start for newcomers

 You have many options these days to build a strong aesthetic and highly functional website.
 All of the companies below will get you on the right path to laying down the foundation of your virtual boutique.

-My favorite companies that I have personal experience with are:
+My favorite companies that I have personal experience with in order are:

 If you're new to website building I would say the most important aspect of building a website is the customer service from all of the companies that might be your hosting supplier.
 Shopify and Volusion have all of their tech help centers out of the U.S. and although they are not available at all times of the day, when they are open they will assist you almost immediately.